huggingface/local-gemma/README.md

 [🤗 Accelerate](https://huggingface.co/docs/accelerate/en/index), reducing memory requirements down to the largest layer in the model (which in this case is the LM head).

-Note: Due to [logit soft-capping](https://huggingface.co/blog/gemma2#soft-capping-and-attention-implementations), SDPA and Flash Attention are not compatible with Gemma-2.
-We are aiming to bring a `speed` preset that uses `torch.compile` to improve the inference speed, stay tuned!
-Any contributions in Transformers are most welcome 🤗

 ## Acknowledgements
 Local Gemma-2 is a convenient wrapper around several open-source projects, which we thank explicitly below: